A Microlocal Approach to Renormalization in Stochastic PDEs: Application to the Model

 With standard algebraic manipulations we find

 where $\zeta_j\in\mathbb{C}$.
 Notice that the weighted scaling degree at the origin of $(H_{\frac{1}{n+1}}+a)^q\delta$ is at most $2\ell-2+d-2=(n+1)d$ as required.

-\begin{remark} It is worth mentioning that our analysis can be applied almost slavishly also to the case where the underlying background is $\mathbb{R}\times\mathbb{T}^d$, $\mathbb{T}^d$ being the flat $d$-torus.
+\begin{remark} It is worth mentioning that our analysis can be repeated almost word by word also in the case where the underlying space is $\mathbb{R}\times\mathbb{T}^d$, $\mathbb{T}^d$ being the flat $d$-torus.
 In this case the counterpart of $\mathsf{p}$ is played by the distribution $p$ obtained via a Poisson formula as

-Here we realized $\mathbb{T}^d\simeq(0,1)^d$.
+Here we realized $\mathbb{T}^d=\mathbb{R}^d/\mathbb{Z}^d\simeq(0,1]^d$.
 Equation \eqref{Eq: Poisson formula} is particularly relevant because it shows that the singular structure of $p$ is the same as that of $\mathsf{p}$ and in particular $p^n-\mathsf{p}^n$ is smooth for all $n\in\mathbb{N}$. \end{remark}